GMOD/jbrowse-components/website/docs/faq.md

 ### Setup

+#### What web server do I need to run JBrowse 2?

+JBrowse 2 by itself is just a set of JS, CSS, and HTML files that can be statically hosted on a webserver without any backend services running.

+Therefore, running JBrowse 2 generally involves just copying the JBrowse 2 folder to your web server html folder e.g. `/var/www/html/`.

+If you use a different platform such as Django, you may want to put it in the static resources folder.

+Note that the server that you use should support byte-range requests (e.g. the Range HTTP header) so that JBrowse can get small slices of large binary data files.

+#### BAM files do not work on my server

+If you are using Apache then you will probably want to disable mime*magic.
+If mime_magic is enabled, you may see that your server responds with the HTTP header Content-Encoding: gzip which JBrowse does \_NOT* want, because this instructs the browser to unzip the data but JBrowse should be in charge of this.

 #### How can I start the JBrowse 2 app as a developer

 We recommend that you have the following